CommunalHelper/FurryHelper/README.md

 # Furry Helper

 A small helper for Celeste.
-The release build can be downloaded [here](https://gamebanana.com/mods/300395).

 Originally created by Skunkynator and now maintained by the Communal Helper organization.

-## Entities

-* **Glitch Wall**: a wall that teleports between two locations on a configurable cycle.

-## Triggers

-* **Momentum Camera Offset Trigger**: a camera trigger that scales offset strength based on momentum.
+The release build and more detailed documentation can be found [here](https://gamebanana.com/mods/300395).

+Head to our [issues page](https://github.com/CommunalHelper/AdventureHelper/issues) to leave a bug report or feature request.